BahmniIndiaDistro/bahmni-india-package/README.md

 8. Also from the database backup, a default organisation named `Bahmni` will also be created with some metadata.
 The login credentials for the same is admin@bahmni/Admin123.
 This can also be used to login from mobile app.

+## Troubleshooting
+1. If you are connecting to a DHCP server or switch networks, then the local IP address may change.
+In such case, restart  keycloak and avni service
+   * `docker compose restart keycloak`
+   * `docker compose restart avni`

 ## Setting Up MinIO
 Note: The following steps are required only if you want to do some file uploads within Avni
 1. Start MinIo by running the following command